sangjun0216/sangjun0216.github.io/student_geometry_pde_seminar.md

 ---
 layout: default
+titlw: Student Geometry/PDE Seminar, Fall 2024
 ---

-# Student Geometry/PDE Seminar, Fall 2024

 Welcome to the Graduate Student Geometry/PDE Seminar webpage!
 We will be meeting weekly on **Thursday, 5:30pm--7:30pm in 315 McAllister Building**.